Edna Kiplagat: Personal life

-Kiplagat is a police woman in Iten, Kenya.
+Kiplagat hails from Iten, Kenya, and trained as a police officer.

 "I am one of the role models in my town and country," says Kiplagat.
 "I have mentored girls in school and I have empowered women to form community associations.
 I also support less fortunate kids to pay their school fees."

 Kiplagat and her husband have five children – two of her own, two adopted from her sister who died of breast cancer in 2003, and one adopted from a neighbor who died in childbirth in 2013.
-Her children Wendy, 9, and Carlos, 13, were at the finish line and award ceremony for her victory in the 121st annual Boston Marathon.
+Her children Wendy and Carlos were at the finish line and award ceremony for her victory in the 121st annual Boston Marathon.